CEFTRIAXONE- ceftriaxone sodium injection, powder, for solution

 0.9% Sodium Chloride Solution

 Reconstituted ADD-Vantage units should not be stored in a frozen state (-20°C).

 Ceftriaxone for Injection is contraindicated in patients with known hypersensitivity to ceftriaxone, any of its excipients or to any other cephalosporin.
 Patients with previous hypersensitivity reactions to penicillin and other beta lactam antibacterial agents may be at greater risk of hypersensitivity to ceftriaxone [see Warnings and Precautions (5.1)].

 Premature neonates: Ceftriaxone for Injection is contraindicated in premature neonates up to a postmenstrual age of 41 weeks (gestational age + chronological age).

 Hyperbilirubinemic neonates: Hyperbilirubinemic neonates should not be treated with Ceftriaxone for Injection.
 Ceftriaxone can displace bilirubin from its binding to serum albumin, leading to a risk of bilirubin encephalopathy in these patients.

-Neonates Requiring Calcium Containing IV Solutions
+Neonates Requiring Calcium Containing Intravenous Solutions

-Ceftriaxone for Injection is contraindicated in neonates (≤ 28 days) if they require (or are expected to require) treatment with calcium-containing IV solutions, including continuous calcium-containing infusions such as parenteral nutrition because of the risk of precipitation of ceftriaxone-calcium [see clinical pharmacology (12.3), Warnings and Precautions (5.2) and Dosage and Administration (2.2)].
+Ceftriaxone for Injection is contraindicated in neonates (≤ 28 days) if they require (or are expected to require) treatment with calcium-containing intravenous solutions, including continuous calcium-containing infusions such as parenteral nutrition because of the risk of precipitation of ceftriaxone-calcium [see clinical pharmacology (12.3), Warnings and Precautions (5.2) and Dosage and Administration (2.2)].

 Cases of fatal outcomes in which a crystalline material was observed in the lungs and kidneys at autopsy have been reported in neonates receiving ceftriaxone and calcium-containing fluids.